KoolLSL/lslforge/README.md

 LSLForge is a plugin for the Eclipse IDE.
 The plugin allows editing, compiling and, optionaly, executing and unit testing offline your Second Life® Linden Scripting Language (LSL) code.

-Compared to simple editors which mainly do syntax check (Visual Studio Code, Sublime Text, LSL Editor...), it offers useful features for large projects made of multiple scripts: modules import (to include your frequent code library), source code control (Git, CVS, Subversion...), task list, bug tracking, file history & difference, etc. You may need to install appropriate plugins to use certain features.
+Compared to simple editors which mainly do syntax check (Visual Studio Code, Sublime Text, LSL Editor...), it offers useful features for large projects made of multiple scripts: modules import (to include your frequent code library), source code control (Git, CVS, Subversion...), task list, bug tracking, file history & difference, outline, etc. You may need to install appropriate plugins to use certain features.

 The aim is to integrate the latest LSL definitions for functions, constants and events LSL according to the recent [Release Notes](https://releasenotes.secondlife.com/categories/simulator.html)